michaelkoss/stackedits/Agile Estimation and Planning.md

 - `1, 2, 3, 5, 8, 13, 21`
 - Points are completely arbitrary and have no correlation to time

+## Estimation
+1. Give each unit of work a `value` based on effort
+2. Track how many `values` are completed each `cycle`
+3. Calculate `velocity` (`values`/`cycle`) for the team

+Velocity
+: how much work is getting done per `cycle`

+## Planning
+1. What is the most important functionality we can fit into this `cycle`
+2. We can extrapolate our `velocity` to project when a set of features will be done
+3.
 ## Units of Work
 Epics > Features > Stories > Tasks